 Different drugs have different effects, and some are perceived as more serious than others.
 However, any substance which is causing damage to an individual or family, but which that individual is unwilling or unable to stop using, is a serious problem, even if the drug is legal (alcohol), legal in some countries (Cannabis), or novel (synthetic highs).

-Aquarius Referral Form for young people misusing substances or at risk of harm from other people's substance misuse or gambling - Oxfordshire Aquarius website
+Aquarius service in Oxfordshire support for young people misusing substances (including alcohol) or at risk of harm from other people's substance misuse or gambling - Oxfordshire Aquarius website

 Parental Substance Misuse Toolkit from OSCB